Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Meaning when stress and cortisol is high, the body naturally craves insulin to help lower it.

-Solution: If this is you, before jumping into an intermittent fasting protocol, first work on your relationship and mindset towards food.
+Here’s the solution: If this is you, before jumping into an intermittent fasting protocol, first work on your relationship and mindset towards food.

 Food is fuel.
 Food is not a solution to all your problems in life.